leptos-modal

 }

-Imagine in your application there is a user list view, and you want to add the functionality to delete a user to it.
-You decide a confirmation dialog would come in handy.
+Say your app has a user list, and you want to delete a user from it.
+A confirmation dialog would come in handy.

 RUST